c2-d2/Cholera-Mozambique/README.md

 We scaled all risk scores to be between zero and one.
 The maps display each risk score separately, as well as an average of the scores when multiple indices are selected.

-Further detail about the analysis and interpretation of the maps can be found [here](https://www.directrelief.org/2019/04/if-cyclone-kenneth-leads-to-cholera-in-mozambique-who-is-most-at-risk/).
+Further details about the analysis and interpretation of the maps can be found [here](https://www.directrelief.org/2019/04/if-cyclone-kenneth-leads-to-cholera-in-mozambique-who-is-most-at-risk/).

 Interactive versions of all maps are also available [here](https://mahmud-ayesha.shinyapps.io/Cholera-MOZ/).